ansys/ansys-templates/doc/source/user_guide/templating.rst

   variables in here.

 - A ``common/{{cookiecutter.__project_name_slug}}/`` directory.
 This directory
-  must contain all the typical files for a given family.
+  contains all the typical files for a given family.
 All files in the ``common/{{cookiecutter.__project_name_slug}}`` directory will be copied to each template when rendering it.